 Command: Wraps a request under an object as a command and passed to invoker object.

-Interpreter: This pattern involves implementing an expression interface which tells to interpret a particular context.
+Interpreter: Implements an expression interface to interpret a particular context.

-Iterator: It provides a way to access the elements of a collection object in sequential manner without knowing its underlying structure.
+Iterator: Provides a way to access the elements of a collection object in sequential manner without knowing its underlying structure.

-Mediator: It allows multiple objects to communicate with each other’s without knowing each other’s structure.
+Mediator: Allows multiple objects to communicate with each other’s without knowing each other’s structure.

-Memento: It used to capture the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.
+Memento: Capture the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.

-Strategy: It allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it.
+Strategy: Allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it.

-Visitor: It used to create and perform new operations onto a set of objects without changing the object structure or classes.
+Visitor: Creates and performs new operations onto a set of objects without changing the object structure or classes.

-Template Method: It used to define the basic steps of an algorithm and allow the implementation of the individual steps to be changed.
+Template Method: Defines the basic steps of an algorithm and allow the implementation of the individual steps to be changed.